jonhoo/rfcs/text/0000-alternative-execution-contexts.md

 `elements` here contains the `TokenStream` for every element in the target crate that has one of the attributes declared in `with_attrs`.
-These may be modules, functions, structs, statics, or whatever else the execution context wants to support.
+An execution context could declare that it reacts to multiple different attributes, in which case it would get all elements with any of the listed attributes.
+These elements be modules, functions, structs, statics, or whatever else the execution context wants to support.
 It is allowed to mutate each `TokenStream` however it wishes.
 For example, `libtest` would surround each annotated function with another function that records whether the test panicked, and returns the test's result.
 The returned `TokenStream` will become the `main()` when this execution context is used.

 Because this procedural macro is only loaded when it is used as the execution context, the `#[test]` annotation should probably be kept